 - Open and monitor your position

 Trading on leverage means you only need to put down a deposit – called margin – to open a position.
-Depending on individual circumstances, CFDs also carry certain tax benefits in the UK.2

 Please note that trading on margin could lower the cost of opening a position, but it magnifies your risk as profits and losses are based on the full value of the trade (not just the deposit).
 Make sure you understand and manage your risk before committing to a trade.
-See our full list of trading costs.

 How to short Novavax shares

-How to sell or close your Novavax investment or trade
+How to close your Novavax position